Blogging Is Digital Media Manifested

 The identity we build through our domain name, and the unique properties of our content serve to also build our message and the spirit of our whole project.

 The 2nd benefit of building a blog is that of reach, and semantic power.
 Since its very first days, the World-Wide-Web has been concerned with language, and staking your claim in the cyber territory of the internet.
-As you construct your sentences, your phrases, paragraphs, articles, audio, video you also construct your online universe, your world view, your essential reality.
+As you construct your sentences, your phrases, paragraphs, articles, audio, video you also construct your online identity, your name becomes associated with your subject/s.

 People speak about ‘SEO’, being able to optimize digital publication so that it begins to be seen by your desired audience and the algorithms accept your publication as being the ‘right kind’ for your categories and topics, the sphere of activity you choose to address.
 Well blogging directly and very powerfully satisfies the algorithms, but this is also a combination Chop Suey!